Why every successful project starts with Discovery

 Then we go away and write a strategy report

-We take our previous discussions and produce a strategy report, outlining how we recommend tackling the project.
-It’s often 20 – 40 pages long (though more complex projects require more complex reports).
+We take our previous discussions and produce a report, outlining how we recommend tackling the project.

-The discovery report doesn’t just include deliverables, it explains the specific strategies we’d recommend, the tools we’ll use to achieve that and exactly how we came to those findings, with case studies and examples where they’re needed.
-If we still feel we’re the best agency for the job, the report will also include detailed pricing for us to undertake the work, along with how we’d support you through after delivery.
+The discovery report doesn’t just include deliverables, it explains the specific strategies we’d recommend and the tools we’ll use to achieve that, with case studies and examples where they’re needed to support our theories.
+If we still feel we’re the best agency for the job, the report will also include detailed pricing for us to undertake the work, along with how we’d support you following delivery.